Lopinavir (loe-PIN-a-vir), Ritonavir (rit-OH-na-vir)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using other medicines to treat HIV/AIDS (such as abacavir, amprenavir, atazanavir, delavirdine, efavirenz, fosamprenavir, indinavir, maraviroc, nelfinavir, nevirapine, saquinavir, tenofovir, tipranavir, zidovudine, Agenerase®, Aptivus®, Atripla®, Crixivan®, Lexiva®, Selzentry?, Sustiva®, Viracept®, or Viramune®), medicine for heart rhythm problems (such as amiodarone, bepridil, digoxin, lidocaine, quinidine, Cardioquin®, or Cordarone®), medicine to treat seizures (such as carbamazepine, phenobarbital, phenytoin, Dilantin®, or Tegretol®), medicine to treat a fungus infection (such as itraconazole, ketoconazole, voriconazole, Nizoral®, Sporanox®, or Vfend®), certain blood pressure medicines (such as atenolol, felodipine, nicardipine, metoprolol, nifedipine, Adalat®, Cardene®, Plendil®, or Toprol®), certain cancer medicines (such as vinblastine, vincristine, Oncovin®, or Vincasar®), or a blood thinner (such as warfarin or Coumadin®).
+- Make sure your doctor knows if you are using other medicines to treat HIV/AIDS (such as abacavir, amprenavir, atazanavir, delavirdine, efavirenz, fosamprenavir, indinavir, maraviroc, nelfinavir, nevirapine, saquinavir, tenofovir, tipranavir, zidovudine, Atripla®, Crixivan®, Lexiva®, Reyataz®, Selzentry®, Sustiva®), medicine to treat seizures (such as carbamazepine, lamotrigine, phenobarbital, phenytoin, valproate, Dilantin®, Tegretol®), medicine to treat erectile dysfunction (such as avanafil, sildenafil, tadalafil, vardenafil, Adcirca®, Cialis®, Levitra®, Stendra®, Viagra®), medicine to treat a fungus infection (such as itraconazole, ketoconazole, voriconazole, Nizoral®), certain blood pressure medicines (such as atenolol, felodipine, metoprolol, nicardipine, nifedipine), medicine for heart rhythm problems (such as dofetilide (Tikosyn®), amiodarone, bepridil, digoxin, lidocaine, quinidine, Cardioquin®, Cordarone®, Lanoxin®), medicine to lower cholesterol (such as atorvastatin, rosuvastatin, Crestor®, Lipitor®), insulin or diabetes medicine that you take by mouth (such as glimepiride, glyburide, metformin, Actos®, Janumet®, Januvia®), or a blood thinner (such as rivaroxaban, warfarin, Coumadin®, Jantoven®).

-- If you also use didanosine (Videx®), take it one hour before or two hours after taking Kaletra® liquid.
+- If you also use didanosine (Videx®), take it 1 hour before or 2 hours after taking Kaletra® capsules or oral liquid.
 Didanosine can be taken (without food) at the same time as Kaletra® tablets.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, or if you or your child have a history of pancreatitis, diabetes, liver disease (such as cirrhosis, hepatitis B or C), or hemophilia (a bleeding disorder).
-Your doctor needs to know if you have high cholesterol or triglycerides in your blood, or if you have a family history of these problems.
-Tell your doctor if you have a history of heart disease (such as cardiomyopathy, heart attack) or heart rhythm problems (such as a prolonged PR or QT interval, congenital long QT syndrome), or have low potassium in the blood.
+- Make sure your doctor knows if you are pregnant, or if you have a history of liver disease (such as cirrhosis, hepatitis B or C), diabetes, pancreas problems, or hemophilia.
+Your doctor needs to know if you have high cholesterol or triglycerides in your blood or if you have a family history of these problems.
+Tell your doctor if you have a history of heart disease or heart rhythm problems, or have low potassium levels in the blood.

 - This medicine will not keep you from giving HIV to your partner during sex.
 Make sure you understand and practice safe sex, even if your partner also has HIV.
 Do not share needles with anyone.

 - This medicine may cause you to have excess body fat.
-Tell your doctor if you or your child notice changes in your body shape, such as an increased amount of fat in the upper back and neck, or around the chest and stomach area; or a loss of fat from the legs, arms, and face.
+Tell your doctor if you notice changes in your body shape, such as more fat in the upper back and neck, or around the chest and stomach area.
+You may also lose fat from the legs, arms, and face.

 Possible Side Effects While Using This Medicine